-- i. the Service Management Agreements for Rathfern Regeneration Group and Monkstown Community Association, for the period of 1 April 2019 31 March 2022, be renewed and approved. - ii. the annual support grant of £3,500 be increased to £5,000 and take effect from 1 April 2019.
+Proposed by Councillor McCarthy Seconded by Alderman Barr and agreed that i. the Service Management Agreements for Rathfern Regeneration Group and Monkstown Community Association, for the period of 1 April 2019 - 31 March 2022, be renewed and approved.

+ii. the annual support grant of £3,500 be increased to £5,000 and take effect from 1 April 2019.

-Prepared by: Louise Moore, Head of Community Planning
+ACTION BY: Louise Moore, Head of Community Planning